Heller’s 2nd Amendment

 - The state right to keep armed militia, the sole issue debated at founding, affirmed throughout the 20th century

-- The axiom of federalism cited by Hamilton and Madison that state militia, not individuals, “afford complete security against invasions of public liberty” by federal tyranny
+- The axiom of federalism cited by Hamilton and Madison, that state militia, not individuals, “afford complete security against invasions of public liberty” by federal tyranny

 Heller’s fatal flaws